Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/README.md

                             --predict_result_filename <molecular_m6A_prob.txt>
 ```

-The double cutoff 0.9 and 0.1 is recommended.
+The double cutoffs 0.9 and 0.1 are recommended.
 A sites within a read is considered as modifed if its predicted modification probability exceeds 0.9, and it is considered as unmodified if the predicted modification probability is below 0.1.

 ## Semi-supervised model training